build-on-aws/content/tutorials/getting-started-redis-java/index.md

 ## Prerequisites

 An AWS Account (if you don't yet have one, please create one and [set up your environment](https://aws.amazon.com/getting-started/guides/setup-environment/).
-[Follow these steps](https://docs.aws.amazon.com/memorydb/latest/devguide/set-up.html) to complete the one-time actions you must take to start using MemoryDB, such as getting an AWS Access Key, configuring your credentials etc.
+[Follow these steps](https://docs.aws.amazon.com/memorydb/latest/devguide/set-up.html) to complete the one-time actions you must take to start using MemoryDB, such as getting an AWS Access Key, configuring your credentials, etc.

 For the purposes of this tutorial, we will use [the default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) which is available in each AWS Region.
 It comes with a public subnet in each Availability Zone, an internet gateway, and settings to enable DNS resolution.